-When the Colour Interpolation parameter is set to Gamma 2 Colours, use this field to enter the gamma power used to generate the gradient.
-By default, it is set to 1, creating a linear gradient.
-When set to any value between 0 and 1, the gradient will ease in from the inner colour to the outer colour.
-When set to any value above 1, the gradient will ease out from the inner colour to the outer colour.
+When the Colour Mapping parameter is set to Gamma, use this field to enter the gamma power used to calculate the alpha values in the gradient.
+By default, it is set to 1, creating a linear alpha gradient.
+When set to any value between 0 and 1, the gradient's alpha values will ease in from the inner contour's alpha value to the outer contour's alpha value.
+When set to any value above 1, the alpha values of the gradient will ease out from the inner contour's alpha value to the outer contour's alpha value.